gcobb321/icloud3/README.md

 - **HA Integration** - iCloud3 is a Home Assistant custom integration that is set up and configured from the *HA Settings > Devices & Services > Integrations* screen.
 - **Configuration Settings** - Configuration parameters are updated online using various screens and take effect immediately without restarting HA.
 - **Track iPhones, iPads and Apple Watches** - Track or monitor your iDevices.
-- **Location data sources** - Location data comes from the iCloud Account and the HA Companion App (Mobile App).
+- **Location data sources** - Location data comes from the Apple  Account and the HA Companion App (Mobile App).
+- **Multiple Apple Accounts** - Devices from several Apple Accounts can be tracked (yours, your spouse, children, friend, relative, etc.)
 - **Actively track a device** - The device will request it's location on a regular interval based on its distance from Home or another zone.
 - **Passively monitor a device** - The device does not request it's location.
 It is updated when another tracked device requests theirs.
 - **Waze Route Service** - The travel time and distance to Home or another tracked zone is provided by Waze.